limegimlet/covid_dataviz/index.md

 For a daily breakdown by department, [check out these heatmaps](confined.md){:target="_blank"}.

-## And so ICUs maps keep getting redder
+## ICU maps keep getting redder
 {:.no_toc}

+### At the regional level

 ICU saturation is normally measured by region since hospitals are managed at the regional level, allowing for inter-region transfers of patients.

-The hope for the 2nd wave was to keep hospitals open for non-Covid patients, which  is why the threshold for Etat d'urgence sanitaire is "only" at 60%.
+The hope for the 2nd wave was to keep hospitals open for non-Covid patients, which  is why the threshold for Etat d'urgence sanitaire was "only" at 60%.

 Nov 4: To make the regional ICU map more informative with so many regions over 60% saturation, the maximum value for the colorscale has been increased from 60 to 100.

+{% raw %}<iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://limegimlet.github.io/covid_dataviz/rea_pct_region.html" height="600" width="100%"></iframe>
+{% endraw %}

 <blockquote><b>Data notes</b>:<br>
 * Hospital data for that day available after 14h, but there's a 3-day lag with testing data, which is why the ICU maps are more recent than the alert map.